RyanT5/ryanschuller.com/content/projects/hello-world-hack-2020.md

 date: 2020-02-08
 draft: false
 cover: "/thumbnails/hwh-2020.png"
+coverAlt: "The Hello World Hack 2020 logo consisting of a light purple circle containing a pink diamond with two horizontal lines curved down the way.
+The circle also has two pink arrows on the left and right pointing away from it.
+Below the logo it says Hello World in pink outlined text and Hack in light purple outlined text.
+The background is dark blue."
 ---

 Hello World Hack is a beginner friendly hackathon organised by [Edinburgh University Women in STEM](https://www.euwistem.com/) and [Edinburgh University Programming Society](https://ediprogsoc.co.uk/).